 During the year ended December 31, 2019, the Board held a total of fifteen meetings.
-Each director attended 75% or more of the total meetings of the Board held during the time such director was a member, and each director attended 75% or more of the total meetings of the committees on which such director served.
+Each director attended 75% or more of the total meetings of the Board held

 Executive Sessions of the Directors

 Non-management directors meet in regular executive sessions following Board and committee meetings without any members of management being present and at which only those directors who meet the independence standards of the NYSE are present, provided, however, that committees do occasionally meet with individual members of management, including the Chief Executive Officer, by invitation during executive sessions.